(S. Giorgio La Molara, 1883 –1967)

-The artist again exhibits his works in Benevento in 1954 and in Rome, at The Palace of Exhibitions, in 1958; then in Naples at The La Zagara gallery and finally again in Rome, at The San Marco Gallery, in 1965.An independent artistic temperament, rebel against the trends of the time, Ciletti was a sharp observer and interpreter of a reality that he expressed with a consistent, sinthetic and extraordinarily luminous stroke of the brush.
-His moral strength, that accompanied him throughout his whole artistic and personal life, directioned him towards a tranfiguring realism, together with a particular attention to the rustic world, that he often interpreted as a metaphor of incommunicability, rather than as verism.
+The artist again exhibits his works in Benevento in 1954 and in Rome, at The Palace of Exhibitions, in 1958; then in Naples at the Zagara gallery and finally again in Rome, at the San Marco Gallery, in 1965.An independent artistic temperament, rebel against the trends of the time, Ciletti was a sharp observer and interpreter of a reality that he expressed with a consistent, sinthetic and extraordinarily luminous stroke of the brush.
+His moral strength, that accompanied him throughout his whole artistic and personal life, directed him towards a tranfiguring realism, together with a particular attention to the rustic world, that he often interpreted as a metaphor of incommunicability, rather than as realism.

 (Translation: Rosalia Cristina Cotino)